vohai2003/hdp_data_tutorials/tutorials/hdp/getting-started-with-apache-zeppelin/tutorial.md

 ## Launching Zeppelin

-There two  ways to access Zeppelin in the HDP environment, the first is through Amabari's **Quick Links** and the second is by navigating to Zeppelin's dedicated port on your browser.
+There are two  ways to access Zeppelin in the HDP environment, the first is through Amabari's **Quick Links** and the second is by navigating to Zeppelin's dedicated port on your browser.

 ### Launching Zeppelin through Ambari